Our history and impact

 Successful applicants join an existing community of innovative individuals (‘Fellows’) with a passion for sharing their learning and expertise, which are collated in annual research reports and a quarterly INSIGHTS newsletter.

-To date, the NIA has supported 72 Fellows representing 74 innovations.
+To date, the NIA has supported 82 Fellows to spread across the NHS in England.

 Research and insights